- Centropus cupreicaudus

 Taxonomy

-Subspecies songweensis is generally considered invalid[2].
+Subspecies songweensis is not considered valid by all resources.

 Habitat